 Evanger’s Recall Response

 Within the first 48 hours, the company had reached out to Mael.
 It then traced, found and sent cans from the same lot that Mael’s can came from for testing and posted on its website about the situation to let customers know about the potential problem.

-“This is a very challenging time, but we welcome any opportunity to connect and offer transparency and information,” says spokesperson Erin Terjensen in an interview with Petful.
+“This is a very challenging time, but we welcome any opportunity to connect and offer transparency and information,” spokesperson Erin Terjensen said in an interview with Petful.

 How Could It Happen?